Architecture: Relational Databases

 How do indices actually work?

-Using an index makes it faster to find the data you are looking for, but it also makes it slower to add new data.
+💡 Using an index makes it faster to find the data you are looking for, but it also makes it slower to add new data.
 This is because the index needs to be updated every time you add new information to the database.

 A simple idea would be ordering data in the way we want to query it.
 Unfortunately, in relational databases, it usually happens that we want to query data in multiple ways.
 Therefore, we need a different place to keep our data ordered.

-An index creates a separate data structure that stores a subset of the data as well as a pointor to the corresponding rows on disk, organized in a specific way to optimize search performance for specific queries.
+An index creates a separate data structure that stores a subset of the data as well as a pointer to the corresponding rows on disk, organized in a specific way to optimize search performance for specific queries.
 The most common type of index is the B-tree index, which organizes data in a hierarchical tree structure of index leaf nodes, allowing for efficient searching and sorting of data.
 Since this structure requires index leaf nodes to be sorted logically, we need to find a way to add data quickly without having to move data or edit other entries.

 This is done via a doubly linked list.
 Every node has links to two neighboring entries, very much like a chain.
 New nodes are inserted between two existing nodes by updating their links to refer to the new node.
 The physical location of the new node doesn’t matter because the doubly linked list maintains the logical order.
 The data structure is called a doubly linked list because each node refers to the preceding and the following node.
 It enables the database to read the index forwards or backwards as needed.
-It is thus possible to insert new entries without moving large amounts of data—it just needs to change some pointers.
+It is thus possible to insert new entries without moving large amounts of data - it just needs to change some pointers.